Higher National Certificate (HNC) Construction & the Built Environment

 - Institute of Highway Engineers (IHE)

-MA (Conservation Studies Historic Buildings),BA (Training & Education), CertEd, has been a Construction lecturer for the past 23 years.
-Previously working as a Construction Director with substantial experience in construction contracting – ranging from domestic repair, refurbishment, adaptation and new build to commercial maintenance, repair and restoration/conservation of historic buildings – alongside working as a tutor at York College Andrew has worked for Awarding Bodies, writing and examining a range of qualification modules for use within UK and International markets.
-Andrew teaches across the whole programme range of Construction at the College and takes great pride in student progression.
+MA (Conservation Studies Historic Buildings),BA (Training & Education), CertEd, Andrew has been a construction lecturer for the past 23 years.
+Previously working as a Construction Director with substantial experience in construction contracting – ranging from domestic repair, refurbishment, adaptation and new build to commercial maintenance, repair and restoration/conservation of historic buildings – alongside working as a tutor at York College, Andrew has worked for Awarding Bodies, writing and examining a range of qualification modules for use within UK and international markets.
+Andrew teaches across the whole programme range of construction at the College and takes great pride in student progression.
 Andrew is the Award Leader for HE in Construction and is supported by a very talented teaching staff.

 Saira studied Construction Management at Leeds Metropolitan University and was quickly recognised by the leading Building Control body NHBC, who offered her a scholarship in 2004.
 Whilst working in the construction industry as a part time lecturer for Leeds College of Building where she obtained her DTTLLS and PTTLS qualification, Saira graduated with an honours degree and progressed her career as a Chartered Building Control Surveyor.

 To widen Saira’s construction project experience she moved to another Approved Inspector and is expanding her role within PWC Building Control, covering the Yorkshire and North West region.